Miczu/Noita-Twitch-Integration/README.md

 Let me know if you are looking to have [Wiki Page](https://github.com/Miczu/Noita-Twitch-Integration/wiki) expanded with anything you find missing for contributibuting.

 ## Installation
+* TI is configured in browser in Vue based app.
+It requires [Node.js](https://nodejs.org/en) to be installed.

 * [Download this](https://github.com/Miczu/Noita-Twitch-Integration/releases/download/1/twitch-integration.zip) and unzip the folder **inside noita's mods folder**